Trail Starts at North Gate Bridge:

 Just east of Shandon Street, the foundation stone of North Infirmary Hospital was laid on the 25th December 1720.
 Several months later, the building was completed and contained three floors with four rooms on each floor.
 The North Infirmary is now the site of the Shandon Court Hotel.

 In the 1840s the Infirmary was rebuilt and considerably enlarged.
-At its first establishment, it contained 28 beds, the rebuilding made space for 110 beds.
-In 1842, there were admitted 558 patients, and attended as-externs, 17,630.
-It is attended by two physicians and two surgeons.
+It went from containing 28 beds to 110 beds.
+In 1842, there were admitted 558 patients and 17,630 externs.
+It was attended by two physicians and two surgeons.

 During May 1918-May 1919, there were deaths of 35 surgical and 30 medical patients.
 A large number of patients from distant parts of the county were treated by the surgeon.
 As an addition to the main building (opened in 1836 with its wings opening in 1893) a new dental hospital had been opened.
 In another portion of the new building patients were treated for diseases of the eye, ear, throat, and nose.
 This department, under Doctor J H Horgan, was deemed much sought after.
 Owing to the war and other causes, the Rontgen Ray Department has not yet been formally opened, although it was being used for some infirmary purposes.